Check out 11 creative paths you can follow after getting your MBA degree.

 You can get an additional source of income, practise your skills and at the same time experience multiple organisations and industries by finding a freelance type of job as consultant, mentor, coach, etc.

 Organisations, such as Rotary International, are always looking for skilled members, who are also passionate about resolving certain world issues.
+Do not underestimate these career opportunities because they are often more intense as well as more rewarding than a traditional management role.
 You will also have the chance to meet other business leaders and people who want to contribute to a certain cause.

 Getting an MBA degree is certainly an investment not only in terms of money, but also time and effort.
 If you really want to get the most of your degree, you should try being more proactive, meaning exploring available options, rather than just waiting around for something to come your way.